Economic Growth in Ecuador

 ---|---|---|---|---|---|

-Economy shrinks at a more moderate pace in Q3
+GDP shrinks at a milder pace in Q4

-GDP outlook: Our panelists have penciled in a rebound for Q4; declining inflation and lending rates should have supported household budgets, and therefore private spending in turn.
-In 2025, our Consensus is for the economy to return to growth following 2024’s decline due to rebounds in all domestic demand components.
-That said, growth will remain below its pre-pandemic decade average of 3.6% as exports are expected to lose some steam this year, hindered by U.S. import tariffs.
+GDP to rebound but remain weak: Our panelists have penciled in a rebound for Q1, likely bolstered by the disbursement of USD 500 million from the IMF and pre-election government spending.
+In 2025 as a whole, our Consensus is for the economy to return to growth following 2024’s decline due to rebounds across all domestic demand components.
+That said, growth will remain below its pre-pandemic decade average of 3.6% and among the weakest in Latin America, and higher-than-expected U.S. import tariffs and lower-than-expected oil prices are downside risks.

 Download one of our sample reports to visualize what a Consensus Forecast is and see our Ecuadorian GDP projections.